 Wray School District uses the following assessment programs to measure student growth each year and to help identify instructional strategies for students:

-DIBEL Next: Students K-4 are assesses three times a year to measure reading level and growth.
-Assessment time is approximately 15 minutes per student in the Fall, Winter and Spring.
-Students are progress monitored on a weekly, biweekly, or monthly basis.
+DIBELS Next: Students K-3 are assessed three times a year to measure reading level and growth.
+Assessment time is approximately five minutes per student in the Fall, Winter and Spring.
+Students are progress monitored on a weekly, biweekly, and/or monthly basis.

 NWEA Assessments: Students in grades K-10 are assessed three times a year to measure reading, language, math and science levels.
 Assessment time is approximately 60 minutes per student in each area in the Fall, Winter, and Spring.

-CoGat Assessment: Students in grades 2, 6 and 9 are given this assessment to help identify gifted and talented status.
+CogAT Assessment: Students in grades 2 and 6 are given this assessment to help identify gifted and talented status.
 Assessment time is approximately 3 sets of 30 minute sections.

-WIDA APT: Students who indicate a home language other than English upon registering are given this assessment to measure English language proficiency.
-Approximate assessment time is 15-30 minutes.
+WIDA Screener: Students who indicate a home language other than English upon registering are given this assessment to measure English language proficiency.
+Approximate assessment time is 60 minutes.

-CMAS Science and Social Studies: Science: Grades 5, 8 and 11.
-Social Studies: Grades 4 and 7 to be done on a sampling basis with schools participating once every three years.
-State science and social studies tests measuring the Colorado Academic Standards were administered online in Colorado for the first time in the 2013-14 school year.
+CMAS Science: Science: Grades 5, 8 and 11.
+State science tests measuring the Colorado Academic Standards were administered online in Colorado for the first time in the 2013-14 school year.
 The Colorado Department of Education, testing contractor Pearson, and Colorado educators collaborated to develop these assessments, ensuring alignment to the new standards, as well as innovative ways of measuring knowledge and understanding.

 CoAlternate: Alternate assessments are given to students on modified curriculum.

-College Preparatory Exam: Grade 10.
-Students in grades 9 and 10 take the PSAT.
+College Preparatory Exam: Students in grades 9 and 10 take the PSAT.

-College Entrance Exam: Grade 11.
-Students in grade 11 no longer take the PARCC exams.
-Students in grade 11 take the SAT exam.
+College Entrance Exam: Students in grade 11 take the SAT exam.